Opportunities for Development

 Inclusive Practitioners Program

-Beginning with the fall 2019 semester, faculty and staff are invited to participate in the Inclusive Practitioners Program, a continuing education and development program with three overarching goals:
+Faculty and staff are invited to participate in the Inclusive Practitioners Program, a continuing education and development program with three overarching goals:

 - To provide ongoing opportunities for faculty and staff to engage in critical conversations about campus learning environments and how to intentionally structure those environments in ways that increase equity, inclusion, access and full participation.